 Located in the heart of the Santa Fe Historic District between Canyon Road and the Santa Fe River, Chasm Fine Art reflects my passions, tastes, and adventures as a sculptor and fine art dealer.

-Ghost Corral was created using 324 U.S. Cavalry forged iron corral posts (circa 1850-1880), mounted inverted on nine fabricated steel platforms, which can be reconfigured to interact dynamically with any given space.
-Ghost Corral is currently on exhibit at the Amarillo Museum of Art (AMoA) in Amarillo, Texas.
+Ghost Corral was created using 324 forged iron U.S. Cavalry corral posts (circa 1875), mounted inverted on nine fabricated steel platforms which can be reconfigured to interact dynamically with any given space.
+Ghost Corral was acquired in 2018 by the Amarillo Museum of Art (AMoA) in Amarillo, Texas, through the generous support of the Amarillo National Bank, and is currently on exhibit at the ANB Plaza Two in downtown Amarillo until spring 2020.

 Ciphertext Nine is the latest in my on-going series of Ciphertext panel installations, created from repurposed home renovation waste.
 Designed to diffuse light and sound in beautiful and surprising ways, the work is based on unique and original construction processes, yielding a diverse range of aesthetic possibilities which I continue to explore.

-My found object assemblage works are friction fit without the use of glue, welding, or modern fastening techniques or tools; the pieces are assembled using only my hands, and are held together entirely by potential energy created and stored during the assembly process.
+My found object assemblage works are friction fit, made without the use of glue, welding, or modern fastening techniques or tools; the pieces are assembled using only my hands, and are held together entirely by potential energy created and stored during the assembly process.

 Thank you for your interest in my work and passions.